esafak/mca/docs/usage.rst

 	import mca
 	mca_df = mca.mca(dataframe[, cols=None][, ncols=None][, benzecri=True])

-	cols: A list of the pandas DataFrame's columns to encode and process.
+* `cols`: A list of the pandas DataFrame's columns to encode and process.
-	ncols: The number of factors to retain.
+* `ncols`: The number of factors to retain.
 None to retain all (default).
-	benzecri: Perform Benzecri correction to shrink eigenvalues (default).
+* `benzecri`: Perform Benzecri correction to shrink eigenvalues (default).

 The package includes a fairly thorough set of unit tests, which users are invited to inspect (since they will substitute for a formal help file for the time being.)